 Bomba (City): Bomba is a Spanish tapas restaurant and rooftop cocktail bar.
 These guys have a saying: ‘What happens on the rooftop, stays on the rooftop.’
 You have been told.

-Curtin Building (City): OK, this is not strictly a rooftop bar, but the much-loved-by-Melburnians Curtin Building is great fun from top to bottom.
-Whether you’re grabbing a meal at cool Cookie, catching a gig at The Toff in Town, or climbing to the rooftop in summer for the Rooftop Cinema, there’s always plenty going on at 252 Swanston Street.
+Curtin Building (City): The much-loved-by-Melburnians Curtin Building is great fun from top to bottom.
+Whether you’re grabbing a meal at cool Cookie, catching a gig at The Toff in Town, or hanging out with friends under the stars at the Rooftop Bar on level seven, there’s always plenty going on at 252 Swanston Street.

 Madame Brussels (City): Madame Brussels is reminiscent of a 1950s tennis club.
 How that relates to the infamous Melbourne brothel owner Caroline Hodgson — known as Madame Brussels — of the late 19th century remains a mystery, but there’s probably a good reason (or maybe not).
 This rooftop soiree is a fabulous flight of fancy, and Madame’s Fruity Double D Cup goes down a treat.

-Naked in the Sky (Fitzroy): Offering 360-degree views, there’s rarely a summer day when Naked In The Sky isn’t packed.
+Naked for Satan (Fitzroy): Offering 360-degree views, there’s rarely a summer day when Naked for Satan’s rooftop isn’t packed.
 When you see it, you’ll understand why.

 It wouldn’t be a Sunday session without a lush, green beer garden to conduct it in.
 Check these gems out.